Death of Diana, Princess of Wales: Aftermath

-Fayed was in the left rear passenger seat and was pronounced dead at the scene shortly afterwards.
+Fayed was in the rear passenger seat on the left-hand side and was pronounced dead at the scene shortly afterwards.
 Paul was also pronounced dead at the scene on removal from the wreckage.
 Both were taken directly to the Institut Médico-Légal (IML), the Paris mortuary.
-Paul was later found to have a blood alcohol level of 180 milligrams per 100 millilitres of blood, (Note: This was the result of the last of three blood tests conducted by 9 September 1997.
+Paul was later found to have a blood alcohol level of 180milligrams per 100millilitres of blood, (Note: This was the result of the last of three blood tests conducted by 9 September 1997.
 The first and second tests recorded levels of 175mg and 187mg of alcohol per 100ml of blood respectively.
 At that time, the legal limit in France for a driver was 50mg of alcohol per 100ml of blood.
 A pathologist retained by the Fayed family criticised the methodology of the first two tests but the French authorities rejected this criticism.
 Allegations were reported in news media in 2006 that the blood samples tested were not those of Paul.
 The coroner at Diana's British inquest in 2008 told the jury that the DNA evidence confirming that the samples belonged to Paul were not conclusive.
-Nevertheless, the jury, in its verdict, determined that Paul's drink driving had contributed to the crash.) nearly 4 times the legal limit in France.
+Nevertheless, the jury, in its verdict, determined that Paul's drunk driving had contributed to the crash.) or 3.6 times the legal limit (Note: Set in France at the time at 50milligrams per 100milliliters of blood.) in France.

 Diana's injuries were extensive, and resuscitation attempts were unsuccessful, including internal cardiac massage.
 Her heart had been displaced to the right side of the chest, which tore the upper left pulmonary vein and the pericardium.
 Diana died at the hospital at 04:00.
 Anaesthetist Bruno Riou announced her death at 06:00 at a news conference held at the hospital.